gripableteam/gripable-play-unity-docs/source/index.html.md

 float gripForce = gripablePlay.GetGripForce();
 ```

 GetGripForce returns the force in Kg that is currently being applied to the Gripable.
+This is equivalent to retrieving the force attribute from a [GripData](#getgripdata) object.
 It is sampled at 50Hz.

 ### Return Values